rotki/rotki/docs/usage_guide.rst

 Adding and Removing Ethereum Tokens
 =========================================

-Rotkehlchen will check all of your ethereum accounts for balances of a given list of tokens.
+Rotki will check all of your ethereum accounts for balances of a given list of tokens.
 This list can be provided and modified by you.

 To do so go to the user settings page, scroll down to the "Blockchain Balances" section and look at the "Select Eth Tokens to Track" multiselection widget.